Keimyung Med J Search

 2. Redundant Publication and Plagiarism

 Redundant publication is defined as reporting (publishing or attempting to publish) substantially the same work more than once, without attribution of the original source.
 Submitted manuscripts must not been published or be under consideration for publication elsewhere and no part of the accepted manuscript should be duplicated in any other journal without the permission of the Editorial Board.
 If duplicate publication related to the papers of this journal is detected, the manuscripts may be rejected, the authors will be announced in the journal and their institutes will be informed.
 There will also be penalties for the authors.
-The plagiarism will be crosscheck through Ithenticate program (https://app.ithenticate.com/) before review.
+The plagiarism will be crosscheck through iThenticate program (https://www.ithenticate.com/) before review.

 3. Secondary Publication

-Secondary publication may be allowed only with the consent of KMJ editing committee and the journal editing committee that published the original article and in this case, the general requirements of ‘Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (http://www.icmje.org)’ apply.
+Secondary publication may be allowed only with the consent of KMJ editing committee and the journal editing committee that published the original article and in this case, the general requirements of ‘Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (https://www.icmje.org)’ apply.

 4. Conflicts of Interest Statement